Monarchy in British Columbia: History

 In 1959, Premier W.A.C.
 Bennett desired that the Queen of Canada read the Speech from the Throne at the opening of a session of the Legislative Assembly of British Columbia.
 This request was turned down on the grounds that it was "constitutionally impossible".
 The validity and logic behind the refusal was later a matter of debate.

 The Queen was again in British Columbia to mark the centennial of the province's entry into Confederation.
 In 2002, Elizabeth toured Victoria and Vancouver as part of her Golden Jubilee as Queen of Canada.

+Prince Charles, Prince of Wales (now Charles III, King of Canada), along with his great-uncle, the Earl Mountbatten of Burma, then the President of United World Colleges International Council, opened Lester B. Pearson College of the Pacific in 1975.
+Prince Charles established the Prince of Wales Scholarship and would visit the college again between 30 March and 3 April 1980 and 29 to 31 October 1982.
+He also toured British Columbia with his then-wife, Diana, Princess of Wales, from 30 April to 7 May 1986, opening Expo 86 in Vancouver and visiting Victoria, Prince George, Kamloops, and Nanaimo, and took a ski holiday at Whistler with his sons, Princes William and Harry, also visiting Vancouver with them.
+In 2009, Charles returned with his second wife, Camilla, Duchess of Cornwall (now Queen Camilla), visiting Vancouver and Victoria, where he met with then-Director of Lester B. Pearson United World College of the Pacific David Hawley and four Prince of Wales Scholarship recipients, one each from Kenya, Romania, Nicaragua, and Canada.